simranjeetkaur2001/IOT1026-Project/docs/instructions.md

 6. **Adjust game balance**: Once your monster is implemented, you may need to adjust the game balance to account for the increased difficulty.
 This could involve modifying the hero's attributes or changing the layout of the labyrinth.

 ## How to Submit Your Assessment
-Submit a link to the GitHub repo containing your code and provide a summary description of your Monster in the Moodle comments box.
+Submit a link to the GitHub repo containing your code and provide a summary description of your `Monster` in the `README.md` file.

 # Grading Rubric